lumapps/lumapps-extensions-templates/docs/extensions/develop-extensions.md

 This link will be displayed in extension administration in the customer platform.

 ### PartnerId & ExtensionId
-These Ids are claimed by LumApps employees for security reasons.
-For now only users with a valid LumApps JWT token can query Marketplace services.
+Only users with a valid LumApps JWT token can query marketplace services.
+And for security reasons the partner ID is claimed by LumApps employees

-To claim Partner ID, you must give us at least its name, a support email address, and as a non required data, a phone number to reach the support.
+To claim partner ID, you must give us at least its name, a support email address, and as a non required data, a phone number to reach the support.
 When the Partner ID is generated, we can send it to you, and you will keep the same for all your extensions.
 You also have to set your Partner ID in the manifest file.

-And to claim the Extension ID, we will use data defined in the manifest file to generate the ID, like the Provider ID, this ID has to be set in the extension manifest file.
+And to claim the extension ID, we will use data defined in the manifest file to generate the ID, like the provider ID, this ID has to be set in the extension manifest file.

 ### Components
-The components attribute is the array of React components type that compose its extension, the components depends on the category of your extension.
+The components attribute is the array of React components type that compose its extension.
+The components depend on the category of your extension.

-For Widget Extensions, the available values are :
+For widget extensions, the available values are :
  - **content** - For widget content components
  - **settings** - For widget settings component (display when user adds a widget in a content)
  - **global_settings** - Global settings of the extension (display in extension administration)